-When agreement has been reached on the successful candidate, arrangements should be made for the manager to contact him/her with a view of making a conditional offer of appointment.
+When agreement has been reached on the successful candidate, arrangements should be made for the manager to contact them with a view of making a conditional offer of appointment.
 This should be undertaken as soon as practicable after the interview process has been completed, and the decision to appoint has been made.
 Once an acceptance of the job offer has been secured verbally, the unsuccessful candidates will be notified of the outcome.
+Candidate's language preference will be respected during this process.
+In some areas, for example within Social Care this role is undertaken by HR due to the pre employment vetting and screening requirements and these will be discussed at this stage.